adrg/libvlc-go/README.md

 through the provided player interfaces.
 It relies on Go modules in order to mirror each supported major version of [libVLC](https://www.videolan.org/vlc/libvlc.html).

-Documentation for v3, which implements bindings for libVLC 3.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v3) and on [GoDoc](https://godoc.org/github.com/adrg/libvlc-go/v3).
+Documentation for v3, which implements bindings for libVLC 3.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v3).
-Documentation for v2, which implements bindings for libVLC 2.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v2) and on [GoDoc](https://godoc.org/github.com/adrg/libvlc-go/v2).
+Documentation for v2, which implements bindings for libVLC 2.X, can be found on [pkg.go.dev](https://pkg.go.dev/github.com/adrg/libvlc-go/v2).

 <p align="center">
     <a href="https://github.com/adrg/libvlc-go-examples/tree/master/v3/gtk3_player">